ViewComponent/view_component/README.md

 ### Testing

 Components are unit tested directly.
-The `render_component` test helper renders a component and wraps the result in `Nokogiri.HTML`, allowing us to test the component above as:
+The `render_inline` test helper wraps the result in `Nokogiri.HTML`, allowing us to test the component above as:

 ```ruby
 require "action_view/component/test_helpers"